Source: Tulane University (http://www2.tulane.edu/studentaffairs/intercultural/lgbtq/transgender-students-employees.cfm)

 Changing Your Name on Your Birth Certificate

-To change the name on your birth certificate, you will need to work with the Vital Records Department in the state in which where you were born.
-If you were born in Louisiana you must first follow the steps listed in the previous section to legally change your name.
-Once your name is legally changed through the Clerk of Court, you can then petition to have the name changed on your birth certificate.
+To change the name on your birth certificate, you will need to work with the Vital Records Department in the state in which you were born.
+If you were born in Louisiana, you must first follow the steps listed in the previous section to legally change your name.
+Once your name is legally changed through the Clerk of court, you can then petition to have the name changed on your birth certificate.
 Then, mail the following to the Vital Records Registry:

 Vital Records Registry